ipopester/Portfolio-Analysis/README.md

 ## Usage

 To view the report, clone this repo on GitHub using hte link provided.
 Open the `risk_return_analysis.ipynb` file in the Report directory using Jupyter Lab to view the results.
+A csv file containing the data for the values of the portfolios over time can be viewed in the Resources folder.

 ## Contributors